Nicolas Hodges: Elliott Carter

 Carter wrote Hodges the piano concerto Dialogues.
 The work was commissioned by the BBC and completed in 2003.
 It was first performed on 23 January 2004 at the Queen Elizabeth Hall in Southbank Centre, London, by Hodges with the London Sinfonietta under the conductor Oliver Knussen.

 Pascal Dusapin

 Hodges met Dusapin around 2002.
 Hodges premiered Jetzt Genau, and subsequently Slackline for cello and piano, with Anssi Karttunen.
 He recorded the concerto A Quia for BIS, a recording Dusapin described as "the work's real premiere".
 Dusapin is writing Hodges a new cycle of solo pieces, Piano Works.

 Wolfgang Rihm

-Hodges premiered the concerto Sotto Voce II and recorded it for CD.
+Hodges premiered the concerto Sotto Voce II by Wolfgang Rihm and recorded it for CD.
 Subsequently, Rihm composed a new version of Zwei Linien for him, which he premiered and performed in the Berliner Philharmonie, Lucerne Festival and elsewhere.
-Trio Accanto has recorded Gegenstück on CD.
+Hodges also recorded Interscriptum for piano and string quartet with the Arditti Quartet, and with Trio Accanto has recorded Gegenstück.
 Hodges has many other works by Rihm in his repertoire.

 Of their collaboration, Hodges has written: